Tower City, Pennsylvania: Founding

-By 1858 Tower and Munson were owners of eleven thousand acres (45 km2).
+By 1858, Tower and Munson were owners of eleven thousand acres (45 km2).
 By now, Munson and Tower's plan was well out of the bag, and anyone who had even a partial claim to any of the lands began to litigate.
 Only Tower's considerable skill as a lawyer kept the whole enterprise from falling apart.

 In 1867, Tower decided to start selling the lands, wanting to realize his interest in them.
 Unfortunately, he could not find a buyer at the time due to the title issues.
 Deciding instead to establish collieries on the land, in March 1868 he leased 1503 acres (6 km2) to two independent coal companies.
 It was a 15-year term, with a rental of $.30 for each ton of coal mined.
 The companies placed two collieries on the land, the Tower (Later known as East Brookside) and the Brookside.
 Near the collieries, Tower began to develop a small town, which was named Tower City when first surveyed.
 Tower laid out the town, and rented lots to settlers.
 The town was up and running by mid-1872, and immediately suffered a housing shortage.
 After these initial growing pains, the town grew steadily due to the collieries, and was officially incorporated on December 19, 1892 as a borough of Porter Township, Schuylkill County.

-The coal industry

 The Brookside was established in 1868, and administered by Williams, Jones, Savage, and W.B.
 Kaufman.
 This group held the colliery until 1872, and then sold it to Repplier & Company, which held it until 1873.

 During the early 1870s, Franklin Gowen, President of the Reading Railroad, had begun purchasing coal lands along the Railroad's right-of-way for the express purpose of building an anthracite coal monopoly.
 By 1875, Gowen had accumulated 70000 acres (283 km2), and Tower accepted his offer of purchase for his lands.
 Tower asked for and received $3 million from Gowen, for which Tower realized a profit of $1.5 million as per the original contract with the Munson family.
-(Alfred Munson died in May 1854.)
-Later that year, the Philadelphia & Reading Coal & Iron Company (a company set up by the Philadelphia & Reading Railroad to administer their anthracite properties) came into possession of the Brookside through its purchase of the Munson and Williams lands.
+Munson died in May 1854.
+Later that year, the Philadelphia & Reading Coal & Iron Company, a company set up by the Philadelphia & Reading Railroad to administer their anthracite properties, came into possession of the Brookside through its purchase of the Munson and Williams lands.
 When closed in 1938, the colliery had produced a total of 19,011,169 tons of coal over its lifetime.

 The original owners of the Tower colliery were E.D. and James Savage, Evans, and Althouse.
 They operated the colliery from 1868 to 1873, when it was purchased by Repplier, Gordon & Company.
 The colliery was in service until 1874, then abandoned.
 The total production of the Tower colliery to 1874 was 101,550 tons of coal.
 The Philadelphia & Reading Coal & Iron Company reopened the colliery in 1892 and renamed it the East Brookside.
 It was jointly operated with the Brookside, now known as the West Brookside.